José Montoya: Biography

 He was born in Albuquerque, New Mexico and raised, along with his brother, Malaquias Montoya, in the San Joaquin Valley in California.
 He and his family were migrant farm workers and Montoya started helping in the fields at age nine.
 The experience made Montoya decide that "farm work would not be his destiny."
 His mother was an artist herself, stenciling images for churches and homes and creating her own pigments and his experiences assisting her helped him think about becoming an artist.

 From 1951 to 1955, he served in the United States Navy.
 After the Korean War, he used his G.I.
 Bill to go to college.
 He entered San Diego City College as an art student, Montoya later transferred to the California College of Arts & Crafts in Oakland, California.
 He graduated with a Bachelor of Arts in 1962.
 He began his career by teaching at Wheatland Union High School.
 Later, he earned his MA in 1971 from California State University, Sacramento.
 He taught Chicana/o studies in the Department of Art at California State University, Sacramento.
 Here, he worked for over twenty five years and started a unique program called the "Barrio Art Program."
-This program worked with student teachers who went into neighborhoods that were traditionally "under-served" in order to teach art to young people.
+This program worked with student teachers who went into neighborhoods that were traditionally "under-served" in order to teach art to young people. he died of lymphoma in 2013.

 In the early 1970s, Montoya joined his students and members of the Chicano community to found the Rebel Chicano Art Front, later renamed the Royal Chicano Air Force, which supported the activities of Cesar Chavez and helped to advance the cause of the United Farm Worker's movement.
 The RCAF under Montoya and his artist comrades produced countless silk screen posters and organized numerous cultural, educational, and political activities in the Sacramento area and well beyond.
 They also did community work, such as the "Breakfast for Niños" program that served food to children in poor neighborhoods.

 His poetic career was said to have begun with the publication of his poem, "La Jefita" (1969) in El Grito: A Journal of Contemporary Mexican-American Thought.
 His poetry was noted for using code switching, barrio slang and for its themes about struggling against injustice.

 His son Richard Montoya is a member of the performance troupe Culture Clash.